Variational rotating solutions to non-isentropic Euler-Poisson equations with prescribed total mass: Introduction

 where

-in the set $W$ (in which $\rho$ is axisymmetric, of total mass $M$ and the three integrals in $E(\rho)$ are finite) exists and is compactly supported, and satisfies \eqref{sss} where $\rho>0$.
+exists in an admissible $W$ (in which $\rho$ is axisymmetric, of total mass $M$ and the three integrals in $E(\rho)$ are finite).
+And it is compactly supported, and satisfies \eqref{sss} where $\rho>0$.
 Later, Li \cite{Li1991} studied the uniformly rotating gaseous stars with prescribed constant angular velocity.
-These axisymmetric rotating solutions may have a finite number of rings (\cite{Caffarelli1980, Chanillo1994}), while for non-rotating fluids, the energy minimizers must be symmetric decreasing after translation, namely, the shapes must be balls(\cite{Lieb1987}).
-Other related results about the existence, regularities and stability of these rotating solutions can be found in \cite{Auchmuty1991, Chanillo2012, Federbush2014, Friedman1980, Friedman1981, Jang2017, Luo2008, Luo2009, Rein2003, Wu2016}.
+For non-rotating fluids, the energy minimizers must be symmetric decreasing after translation, namely, the shapes must be balls(\cite{Lieb1987}).
+For rotating gaseous stars, the shapes of these variational solutions are studied in \cite{Caffarelli1980, Chanillo1994}.
+They studied the smoothness of the free boundary of $\{ \rho=0\}$ and proved that axisymmetric rotating solutions to have a upper number of connected components of $\{ \rho>0\}$.
+The estimtes of the diameter of the above rotating star solutions are studied in \cite{Friedman1980, Chanillo1994}.
+More related results about the existence of magnetic rotating stars, or the ones with an inner hard core, regularities and stability of these variational rotating solutions can be found in \cite{Auchmuty1991, Chanillo2012, Federbush2014, Friedman1981, Jang2017, Luo2008, Luo2009, Rein2003, Wu2016}.
+Recently, there are also existence results of rotating gaseous stars by means of an implicit function theorem, see \cite{Jang2019a,Jang2019,Strauss2018,Strauss2017,Strauss2019} and references therein.